Imperfect People

 Lucille Ball got thumbs down when it came to acting.
 Just one month after she started attending the American Academy of Dramatic Arts her mother received a letter from the school saying, “Don’t put any more money into this.
 This girl will never make it.” (source)

-In a high school art class, his teacher insisted “you will never learn to draw, Theodore (a.k.a Dr. Seues).
+In a high school art class, his teacher insisted “you will never learn to draw, Theodore (a.k.a Dr. Seuss).
 Why don’t you just skip this class for the rest of the term.”
 Later, he would reflect on this moment stating “I’ve capitalized on my mistakes, since I can’t draw, I’ve taken the awkwardness and peculiarities of my natural style and developed them.
 That’s why my characters look that way.”

 Confessions